phaux/game-api/docs/decisions/0001-coordinate-match-status-tracking-using-signed-tokens.markdown

 From the POV of the server:

 * it registers itself with the `serverlist`,
-* it awaits for a match report token - receiving one confirms to it that it should run a match,
+* it awaits for a match reporter token - receiving one confirms to it that it should run a match,
 * it awaits for a sufficient number of participants to connect,
 * it reports to the `serverlist` that the match has started,
 * once the match is complete it reports the results to the `matchmaker`.